Robin Ramsay (actor): Return to stage

 In the early 1980s Ramsay was commissioned to create a new solo show celebrating the life and times of Rabindranath Tagore, India's Nobel Prize-winning poet: titled Borderland.
 The invitation came from the Indian High Commission in Canberra.
-The play was performed in Australia, then toured to more than 60 countries, in tandem with The Bastard From The Bush.
-The tour was sponsored by the Australian Government, the British Council and the Indian Government.
+The play was performed in Australia, then toured to more than 60 countries, in tandem with The Bastard from the Bush.